Whereas therapeutic massage can benefit people of all ages; and

 And urge all the citizens of the Commonwealth to take cognizance of this event and participate fittingly in its observance.

-Given at the Executive Chamber in Boston, this Twenty Eighth Day of September, in the year two thousand and fifteen, and of the Independence of the United States of America, the two hundred and thirty-ninth.
+Given at the Executive Chamber in Boston, this first day of October, in the year two thousand and sixteen, and of the Independence of the United States of America, the two hundred and fortieth.

 By His Excellency

 Karyn E. Polito